wallymathieu/assertfail/_posts/2020-01-26-Immutable-classes-in-csharp.md

 tags: c#
 ---

+## Problems

+- How do you create an instance of a given readonly class?
+- How do you get a new instance but with given fields with different values?

 ## Writing readonly record classes 2007

 Around 2007 I wrestled with writing immutable classes in c#.
 One of the key painpoints was that the constructor parameters for a class representing a database row for a specific table ended up with around 68 parameters.